kayla-sison-126/CS-Resource-Forum/README.md

 #### Project Summary:
 - A searchable resource sharing forum with full CRUD functionality
-- RESTful API routes and lightweight JSON storage for posts
+- RESTful API routes and JSON storage for posts
 - Deployed to AWS EC2 here: http://3.145.3.180
 - Implemented frontend search and like features with JavaScript